RyanOngAI/research_papers/README.md

 **Objective:** Summarise and implement research papers

-Paper No.     | Title and Authors
+Paper No.     | Titles and Authors
 -------------:| -------------
 1             | ***Convolutional Neural Networks for Sentence Classification*** by Yoon Kim 2             | ***Twitter Sentiment Analysis using combined LSTM-CNN Models*** by Pedro M. Sosa